AdaCore/spark2014/lrm/source/packages.rst

 they are initialized during package elaboration.
-Flow analysis determines that the program state has been initialized and the ``initializes_aspect`` provides this information without having to analyse the bodies of packages.
+Flow analysis determines that the program state has been initialized and the ``initializes_aspect`` provides this information without having to analyse the bodies of packages each time they are used.
+When the body of the package or named package is analysed it is checked by flow analysis that the implementation of the body satisfies the ``initializes_aspect``

 .. centered:: **Syntax**

 ::

   initializes_aspect    ::= Initializes => initialization_list
-  initialization_list   ::= initialized_item_list
+  initialization_list   ::= null
+                          | initialized_item_list
                           | (initialization {, initialization})
   initialization        ::= [initializing_package =>] initialized_item_list
   initialized_item_list ::= initialized_item